-For practical purposes, the trek is accessible.
+This trek is accessible.
 It doesn’t require climbing experience.
-People in decent physical shape, and with determination, can do it.
-A trek to Everest Base Camp poses none of the hazards of climbing to the summit of Mt.
+People in good physical shape can do it.
+A trek to Everest Base Camp poses none of the hazards of the summit of Mt.
 Everest.

-Along the way, you will also have a chance to experience Tibetan Buddhism as it is practiced by the native Sherpa.
+Along the way, you will also have a chance to experience Tibetan Buddhism up close.

 That’s me with senior guides Lakpa Rita Sherpa and Eric Murphy of Alpine Ascents International.
 Kilimanjaro expedition, July 2019.

 Eric Murphy will be the lead guide for our trek to EBC.
-Eric was one of my guides on the successful Everest summit expedition in 2018.
-He was the lead guide of the Kilimanjaro trip in 2019.
-He’s one of the best in the business.
-He’s a great leader, has a wealth of experience, and a sense of humor.
+Eric was one of the guides on my successful Everest summit expedition in 2018.
+He was the lead guide on Kilimanjaro in 2019.
+He’s outstanding.

 Beyond Eric, we will be supported by the crew at Alpine Ascents International.
 Seattle-based AAI has 30 years of experience in Nepal.
-It has built trusting long-term relationships with the Sherpa who live in the villages we will be passing through.
+AAI has trusting long-term relationships with the Sherpa who live in the villages we will be passing through.
 I can’t say enough good things.

 “What was completely unexpected on our Kilimanjaro trip was the level of camaraderie that immediately formed in the group – like-minded, interesting and interested, generous and unquitting”